pyweekorg/docs/docs/rules.rst

 entries and upload files.
 People may join more than one team.

-During the challenge, competitors are encouraged to post diary entries (diaries are supplied as part of the challenge), and hang out in `Discord <https://discord.gg/python>`_ (channel ``#pyweek``).
+During the challenge, competitors are encouraged to post diary entries (diaries are supplied as part of the challenge), and hang out on `Discord <https://discord.gg/python>`_ (channel ``#pyweek``).

 By signing up to the challenge, you are agreeing to abide by